Skip to main content

 Quick Fix Summary

-TL;DR: The Logitech G25 is not natively compatible with the PS4.
-To connect it, you need a hardware adapter like the Collective Minds Drive Hub or CronusMAX.
-Connect the adapter to the PS4, plug your G25 into the adapter, and connect a supported PS4 controller to the adapter for authentication.
+TL;DR: The Logitech G25 isn’t natively compatible with the PS4.
+Grab a hardware adapter like the Collective Minds Drive Hub or CronusMAX, connect it to the PS4, plug your G25 into the adapter, and keep a supported PS4 controller connected to the adapter for authentication.
+Power on the PS4 and configure the wheel through the adapter’s software if needed.

 David Okonkwo